 Overview of Obstructions of the Esophagus

-Because all these conditions decrease the diameter of the esophagus, people with one of them usually have difficulty swallowing solid foods—particularly meat and bread.
+Because all these conditions decrease the diameter of the esophagus, people who have one of them usually have difficulty swallowing solid foods, particularly meat and bread.
 Difficulty in swallowing liquids develops much later, if at all.